CLI Reference

 validate | Check YAML shape and field validation | Add --strict-env when interpolation fallbacks should fail. |

-lint | Run stricter opinionated static checks | Flags risky-but-valid specs such as weak dependency readiness, unusual memory/CPU ratios, and ignored services that can write shared paths.
-Warnings fail by default; add --allow-warnings to make warning-only results successful. |
+lint | Run stricter opinionated static checks | Flags risky-but-valid specs such as weak dependency readiness, unusual memory/CPU ratios, ignored services that can write shared paths, node-local cache or volume paths, and implicit depends_on conditions.
+Warnings fail by default; add --allow-warnings to make warning-only results successful.
+Pass --fix to apply auto-fixable findings in place (preview with --fix --dry-run). |

 config | Show the fully interpolated effective config | Use --format json when you need stable machine-readable snapshots or resume diffs. config --variables reports only interpolation variables referenced by the compose file and redacts sensitive-looking names unless --show-values is passed. |

 schema | Print the checked-in JSON Schema | Use it for editor integration and authoring tools.
-The same schema is published with the docs site for YAML Language Server and SchemaStore consumption.
+Defaults to the compose schema; pass --kind settings for the settings.toml authoring schema.
+The compose schema is also published with the docs site for YAML Language Server and SchemaStore consumption.
 Rust validation remains the semantic source of truth. |

-inspect | View the normalized runtime plan | --verbose can reveal resolved secrets and final mount mappings.
+inspect | View the normalized runtime plan | --verbose shows resolved argv and final mount mappings with secret values redacted.
 Add --dependencies for a service DAG in text, DOT, or JSON form. |

 preflight | Check host and cluster prerequisites | Use --strict when warnings should block a later run. |